TOP 70 Rainy Day Ideas and Activities For Kids In Sydney

 ART & CRAFT CENTRES: Get messy and let someone else clean up!
-Plaster Master Fun in Bondi, Plaster Painting Studios at EQ Moore Parkor Jenny’s Painted Pots in the northern beaches.
-Make a furry friend at Build a Bear centre in Penrith, Miranda, Castle Hill, or the city.
+Plaster Master Fun in Bondi, Plaster Painting Studios at EQ Moore Park or Jenny’s Painted Pots in the northern beaches.
+Make a furry friend at Build a Bear centres in Penrith, Miranda, Castle Hill or the city.

-SHOPPING CENTRES WITH INDOOR PLAY AREAS: There are play areas at Westfield in Chatswood, Burwood, Miranda, Parramatta, and Eastgardens, The Broadway Shopping Centre has a good one for under 6’s, The Homemaker’s Centre in Alexandria has a cute kids playground, the Macquarie Centre has the fabulous Chipmunks within the complex, go to Ikea at Homebush or Tempe for super cheap meatballs and a play in Smaland, their supervised play area, Marrickville Metro has a cute kids play area and Top Ryde City had a great enclosed play area with a cafe right next door!
-And if you’re in anywhere near Castle Hill, make sure you visit Jitterbugs Playcentre, in Castle Towers.
+SHOPPING CENTRES WITH INDOOR PLAY AREAS: There are play areas at Westfield in Chatswood, Burwood, Miranda, Parramatta and Eastgardens – The Broadway Shopping Centre has a good one for under 6s – while The Homemaker Centre in Alexandria has a cute kids' playground, the Macquarie Centre has the fabulous Chipmunks within the complex, and go to Ikea at Tempe for super cheap meatballs and a play in Smaland, their supervised play area.
+Marrickville Metro has a cute kids' play area and Top Ryde City has a great enclosed play area with a cafe right next door!
+If you’re anywhere near Castle Hill, make sure you visit Jitterbugs Playcentre in Castle Towers.
 Our favourite?
 Monkey Bar, the epic and FREE indoor play at Rhodes Waterside!